cfff226/pudding-recipe-final/README.md

 * There was a name missed out on a form - This was corrected.

-* A lot of CSS was showing as being redundant, however when I removed some in attempt to clear, it was showing as active css and making changes.
+* A lot of CSS was showing as being inactive, however when I removed some in attempt to clear, it was showing as active css and making changes.

 ## User stories testing: